-IBM is creating data banks of technical information on hardware problems in Technical Support Centers in New York, Chicago, and Los Angeles.
+IBM is creating data banks of technical information on hardware problems in Technical Support Centers in New

+➤ York, Chicago, and Los Angeles.
 Through RETAIN/370, Customer Engineers can dial up access to these data banks and request any available information in the specific problems at hand.
 A technician at the support center views any available information on a display screen and relays anything pertinent to the Customer Engineer.
 If the results are uninformative, the technician at the support center can initiate remote testing of the malfunctioning unit or system for his own analysis and evaluation.
 When a solution is finally reached, it is stored in the support center's data bank for use whenever a similar problem arises.

-3704/3705 COMMUNICATIONS CONTROLLER SOFT-WARE: In its native mode, a 370X Communications Controller runs under control of a Network Control Program (NCP) that resides in a minimum of 48K bytes of the controller's main memory.
-Systems generation and other administrative support for NCP must be performed on a System/370 host processor using OS/MFT or OS/MVT in a partition or region of 48K to 50K bytes.
+3704/3705 COMMUNICATIONS CONTROLLER SOFT-WARE: In its native mode, a 370X Communications Controller runs under control of a Network Control Program (NCP) that resides in a minimum of 48K bytes of other administrative support for NCP must be performed on a System/370 host processor using OS/MFT or OS/MVT in a partition or region of 48K to 50K bytes.
 Under DOS, the 370X can be operated in a 270X emulation mode only.
-A virtual storage version of the Network Control Program, NCP/VS, is available for use in conjunction with VTAM and can be run under DOS/VS as well as OS/VS. NCP/VS provides all the capabilities of NCP plus the capability for simultaneous 270X emulation and NCP operation.
+A virtual storage version of the Network Control Program, NCP/VS, is planned for use in conjunction with VTAM under DOS/VS as well as OS/VS. NCP/VS will provide all the capabilities of NCP plus the capability for simultaneous 270X emulation and NCP operation.
 (Refer to Reports 70D-491-31 and -32 for full descriptions of the 3704/3705 Communications Controllers and the associated software.)